fastrgv/AdaVenture/README.md

 * For developers, serves as a great example of modern OpenGL programming using GLSL 330, shaders, uniforms and Freetype fonts.

 * The thin Ada bindings to OpenGL & GLFW3, and the minimal binding to OpenAL in this app are usable as standalone libraries for most any modern Ada graphics project.

+* The sound system enables a build with surprising portability across various linux distros, as well as across various platforms.